 Art and Music News

-Danforth Art Center
+Danforth Art Museum

-Elaine Rubenoff (BA in Studio Art, 2014) who recently completed her MFA degree at the School of the Art Institute of Chicago has a solo exhibition in November at the Randy Alexander Gallery in Chicago.
+Elaine Rubenoff (BA in Studio Art, 2014) who recently completed her MFA degree at the School of the Art Institute of Chicago has a solo exhibition in November 2018 at the Randy Alexander Gallery in Chicago.

 Brittany Cormier (BA in Studio Art, 2017) was honored by Governor Charlie Baker and state legislators during the annual 29 Who Shine Ceremony on May 5th at the Massachusetts State House.
 Cormier, an exemplary student, maintained a 4.0 GPA during her time at FSU and was a member of the Commonwealth Honors Program.
 She continues to use her skills in Graphic Design to bring about positive social change, and is currently working as a Product Visual Designer for MathWorks.

-FSU is participating in the 2017 Strategic National Arts Alumni Project (SNAAP), a one-of-a-kind survey that explores the lives of arts alumni nationwide.
+FSU participated in the 2017 Strategic National Arts Alumni Project (SNAAP), a one-of-a-kind survey that explores the lives of arts alumni nationwide.
 This Fall, all arts graduates of Framingham State will receive an email invitation to participate in the on-line survey.
 After completing the survey, alumni will have access to a site where they can see how their experience compares with those of other arts graduates across North America.
 They can see where arts graduates live, where they work, what they earn and how their arts educations have influenced their lives.